prolic/HumusAmqp/docs/articles/extensions.rst

 RabbitMQ provides a number of useful extensions to the AMQP 0.9.1 specification.

-Bunny 0.9 and later releases have RabbitMQ extensions support built into the core.
-Some features are based on optional arguments for queues, exchanges or messages, and some are Bunny public API features.
-Any future argument-based extensions are likely to be useful with Bunny immediately, without any library modifications.
+HumusAmqp releases have RabbitMQ extensions support built into the core.
+Some features are based on optional arguments for queues, exchanges or messages, and some are HumusAmqp public API features.
+Any future argument-based extensions are likely to be useful with HumusAmqp immediately, without any library modifications.

 What to Read Next